arkb2023/devops-kubernetes/the_project/README.md

-## Exercise: 1.6.
-The project, step 4
+## Exercise: 1.8.
+The project, step 5
 ### Todo App Server Enhancements

-- Built upon the application from [Exercise: 1.5.
-The project, step 3](https://github.com/arkb2023/devops-kubernetes/tree/1.5/the_project)
+- Built upon the application from [Exercise: 1.6.
+The project, step 4](https://github.com/arkb2023/devops-kubernetes/tree/1.6/the_project)
-- Implemented NodePort service configuration [service.yaml](./todo-app/manifests/service.yaml) to enable external access to the Todo App server.
+- Implemented a [Ingress](./todo-app/manifests/ingress.yaml) resource to route requests with path prefix `/` to the `todo-app-svc` service on port `1234`.
+- Modified the `todo-app-svc` [service](./todo-app/manifests/service.yaml) type to `ClusterIP` on port `1234`, directing traffic to the `todo-app` app container listening on port `3000`.
+- **Result**: The `todo-app` app endpoint `/` is accessible externally at `http://localhost:8082/` via the ingress controller, which acts as a reverse proxy within the cluster.

 ### 1. **Directory and File Structure**
 ```